Axis Animation go behind the scenes on their amazing Halo 4: Spartan Ops CG cinematics.

 T: +44 (0)7967 177 779 E: firstname.lastname@example.org

-The sixth CG episode of Halo 4: Spartan Ops is now out.
+The fourth CG episode is out for Halo 4: Spartan Ops.